Sunday, 28 June 2020

 Although the weather is not as spectacularly sunny as it was during May, it is now basically warm most days because it really is summer now.
 All is well at Casa Anderson; working and studying from home, gardening, projects around the house.
 James has finished restoring the blanket box that was in his Mum’s cellar and it looks fantastic.
 After much paint-stripping, sanding, and filling in holes, he has applied three coats of varnish and it has come up a lovely warm chestnut colour.
 It still bears the many marks of its long history of use, presumably as a blanket box to start with and then as a children’s toy chest.
 But I think that adds to its character, and I wouldn’t change a thing.

-Friday 5 June 2020
+Friday, 5 June 2020

 Social Reawakening

 This week James and I have met quite a few neighbours and friends while we have been strolling around the local area, which is not unusual.
 But unlike a few weeks ago, we now feel able to stop and chat with people (still two metres apart of course!) at gateways and hedges.
 This afternoon I went round to my lovely neighbour Christine’s for a chat in the garden - of course I followed regulations by bringing my own cup of tea!
 We have been invited to another neighbour’s garden tomorrow, and Steven and Hilary will be popping round to see us next week.
-It’s nice to see people again.
+It’s nice to be able to see friends again.

-Tuesday 2 June 2020
+Tuesday, 2 June 2020

 And in the world beyond Casa Anderson ...